Actindo-AG/Documentation/DatabaseAndReporting/Integration/02_ManageQueryCategories.md

     ![Submitting data](../../Assets/Screenshots/DatabaseAndReporting/Settings/QueryCategories/SubmittingData.png "[Submitting data]")

     The new query category has been saved to the query categories tree, which is displayed in the *Queries* view.
     > [Info] It may be necessary to press the **F5** key to initialize the *Core1 Platform* for the changes to be displayed in the *Queries* view.

 ## Edit a query category

 After you have created a query category, you can edit it.
-You can create sub-categories, edit the query category data, change the order of query categories, and delete categories.
+You can create sub-categories, edit the query category data, and change the order of query categories.

 ### Create a query sub-category